Shieldowskyy/lvm-manager/README.md

 - List logical volumes (LVs) with snapshots marked
 - Create snapshots (select snapshot size)
 - Delete snapshots (with confirmation)
+- Mount snapshots (in specified mount point)
 - Show snapshot usage in percent and MB
 - Show free and used space in volume group (for LVs that are not snapshots)
 - "Delete Snapshot" button enabled only for snapshots